knetikmedia/knetikcloud-csharp-net20-client/docs/UsersInventoryApi.md

 <a name="createentitlementitem"></a>
 # **CreateEntitlementItem**
-> ModelEntitlementItem CreateEntitlementItem (bool? cascade, ModelEntitlementItem entitlementItem)
+> EntitlementItem CreateEntitlementItem (bool? cascade, EntitlementItem entitlementItem)

 Create an entitlement item